ccp-eva/SportTaskME22/README.md

 ## To cite this work

 To cite this work, we invite you to include some previous work.
 Find the bibTex below.

-TODO: Update with baseline working note and baseline papers ref.
+TODO: Update with baseline working note and task papers ref.

 ```
 @inproceedings{PeICPR:2020,